The Michigan Gaming Control Board reported $73.8 million in gross receipts from sports betting during October, marking 123.6% year-over-year growth.

 The biggest news in the Great Lakes State’s gaming industry during October was the resounding success of Michigan online casinos.

-According to the Michigan Gaming Control Board, iGaming gross receipts came out to $278.5 million, the highest monthly total in state history.
-That contributed to $352.3 million in total gross receipts from online gambling (iGaming and online sports betting).
+Gross receipts for iGaming came out to $278.5 million, the highest monthly total in state history.
+That contributed heavily to the $352.3 million in total gross receipts from online gambling (iGaming and online sports betting).

 iGaming AGR was also up 31.8% YoY to $261.7 million.